-This easy recipe of No-Boil Mac and Cheese will surprise you with its simplicity and taste.
+This easy No-Boil Mac and Cheese recipe will surprise you with its simplicity and taste.
 The dish is baked from scratch without boiling the pasta before.
-Let’s make this delicious side dish together!
+Let's make this delicious side dish together!

-I always thought that mac&cheese is one of the most comforting side dishes out there.
-Who doesn’t like homemade creamy, gooey cheesy pasta that is easy to make?
+I always thought that mac and cheese is one of the most comforting casserole dishes out there.
+Who doesn't like homemade creamy, gooey, cheesy pasta that is easy to make?
 This recipe will definitely be a keeper when you learn how to make it.

-- Easy to make– There are not too many steps involved, and you end up with a dish that is comforting for the entire family.
+- Easy to make- There are not too many steps involved, and the recipe uses simple ingredients that most people already have in their pantry.

-- The pasta is not cooked in advance– Wait, whaat?
+- The pasta is not cooked in advance- Wait, what?
 Yes, you read that right.
-The pasta goes first into the baking tray, and the rest of the ingredients join the party for a perfect version of baked macaroni&cheese.
+The pasta goes first into the baking tray, and the rest of the ingredients join the party for a perfect version of baked macaroni and cheese.
 You just have to make the sauce separately and add it to the dish.

 Note: This is just a shopping list for you.
-For the entire recipe, please scroll to the bottom of the article.
+For the entire recipe, please scroll to the bottom of the article to grab a printable recipe card.

-- Pasta– Elbow pasta is the preferred one in the US when it comes to the classic mac&cheese, but you can definitely use some other pasta shapes.
+- Pasta- Elbow pasta is the preferred one in the US for the classic mac and cheese, but you can definitely use some other pasta shapes.
 Think penne, fussili, rotini, farfalle, etc. You will need about 16 oz.
 I used farfalle, as this is what I had available.

-- Cheese – I used shredded cheddar cheese, but you can replace it with the cheese you like.
+- Cheese - I used shredded sharp cheddar cheese, but you can replace it with the shredded cheese you like.
 See below my comment about what other types of cheese you can use.

-- Flour – I used all-purpose flour.
-If you are looking for a gluten-free version, use gluten-free flour to make the sauce.
+- Flour - I used all-purpose flour.
+If you want a gluten-free version, use gluten-free flour to make the sauce.

 - Spices: garlic powder, crushed red pepper, nutmeg

-- Bread crumbs– I like regular bread crumbs.
-However, panko is great as well, and if you are looking for a gluten-free version, I am sure you can find gluten-free bread crumbs.
+- Bread crumbs- I like regular bread crumbs.
+However, panko is also great, and if you are looking for a gluten-free version, I am sure you can find gluten-free bread crumbs.
 However, you can also replace the bread crumbs with corn chips or buttery crushed round crackers.

 Step 1.
 Preheat the oven and prepare the pasta.

 Preheat oven to 350F.
-Mix the dry pasta and cheese in a 13×9 inch and set aside.
+Mix the dry pasta and cheese in a 13x9 inch and set aside.

 Step 2.
 Make the sauce.